 Although children’s perception of influencer marketing of HFSS products specifically has not been explored, qualitative research has focused on their understanding of influencer marketing of non-food products [34–36].
 Findings from these studies demonstrate that compared with other forms of digital marketing (e.g., YouTube pop-up advertisements), children (9 and 12 years) find influencer marketing via YouTubers to be less irritating because it does not interrupt media content, and provides useful product information (e.g., price) [36].
 Children also feel YouTubers promote more relevant products [34,35], likely because influencer marketing is embedded in content that children have actively selected to watch [7,12].
+YouTubers regularly disclose personal details [37] and speak directly to the viewer [38] in their videos.
+Viewers are also able to communicate with these characters via YouTube’s ‘comment’ and ‘like’ functions and so may feel a sense of familiarity with them [39].
+This is likely why product recommendations by familiar influencers are trusted more than traditional celebrities [31,40–42] or influencers who are less familiar [11,17,43,44].
+However, research has not qualitatively explored whether children’s familiarity with YouTubers affects how they receive influencer marketing of HFSS products.

-[37][38][39][31,40–42][11,17,43,44]Research is needed to explore these views in more detail and to understand whether this may influence their understanding of and attitudes towards influencer marketing of HFSS foods and beverages.
+Research is needed to explore these views in more detail and to understand whether this may influence their understanding of and attitudes towards influencer marketing of HFSS foods and beverages.

 Persuasion knowledge is the ability to recognize and evaluate the persuasive attempt of advertising [45,46].
 Early theories of advertising, such as the persuasion knowledge model, assert that young children (12 years and under), compared with adults, are less able to activate persuasion knowledge and resist the effects of advertising because they have limited cognitive abilities [47–49].
 However in relation to digital marketing specifically, qualitative research demonstrates that children (9–11 years) do have the ability to activate persuasion knowledge [50].
-Nevertheless, persuasion knowledge alone may not be sufficient to protect children against the effects [51,52] [42].
+Nevertheless, persuasion knowledge alone may not be sufficient to protect children against the effects [51,52].
 Compared with adults, children have greater reward sensitivity and impulsivity [53], and lack executive control [54].
-[53,55]Therefore even with knowledge of persuasive intent, children’s appetitive response can be influenced by HFSS product marketing [22,56–59].
+In addition, children nearing adolescence are also more susceptible than younger children to social appeals and branding [53,55].
+Therefore even with knowledge of persuasive intent, children’s appetitive response can be influenced by HFSS product marketing [22,56–59].
 In order for children to defend against the effects of food and beverage advertising, food marketing defence model [52] asserts that four conditions must be satisfied: awareness of advertising, understanding of its persuasive intent, and the ability and the motivation to resist.
 Children’s satisfaction of these conditions has not been qualitatively explored in response to exposure to influencer marketing of HFSS products and may provide insight into how and why children are affected.